eqasim-org/sao_paulo/docs/howto.md

 creating the synthetic population in itself), you need to use the sao-paulo osm data again:

 - The file you have created in step 3 unpack to .osm (you cna do that using osmosis tool)
-- In order to save storage space, you should pack it to sao-paulo.osm.gz
+- In order to save storage space, you should pack it to sao_paulo.osm.gz
 - Put the *gz* file into the folder `data/osm`.

 ### 10) *(Optional)* Public transit schedule (GTFS)